GBert/openwrt-misc/mcp2515-banged/README.md

 this code is an example how you should **not** write Linux kernel modules.
 The CAN interface device driver is tightly interlocked with the GPIO SPI bitbanging code.
-The interclock avoids task switches and speed up the whole driver.
+The interclock avoids task switching which speed up the whole driver.
+Drawback: driver blocks CPU during reading the MCP2515.
+On high CAN-Bus load the driver is claiming lots of CPU cycles.

 ## TODO